 Additional athletic and after school activities become available to Grade 6 students when they enter middle school.
 Students even have opportunities to represent SSIS in international competitions and tournaments.

-Continuing the courses begun in Grade 6, Grade 7 students begin to chose areas of interest to continue to study.
-In technology, students chose between Multimedia or Robotic/Coding.
-In the elective courses, students can chose year long or semester courses from the following options: instrumental music, choir, yearbook, drama, and art.
+Continuing the courses begun in Grade 6, Grade 7 students begin to choose areas of interest to continue to study.
+In technology, students choose between Multimedia or Robotic/Coding.
+In the elective courses, students can decide between year long or semester courses from the following options: instrumental music, choir, yearbook, drama, and art.
 Grade 7 students travel to Madagui in the Cat Tien National Forest for Week Without Walls continuing to explore the outdoors and build their confidence through exciting physical activities like rock climbing and white-water rafting.

 Grade 8 students continue their studies in core classes and add additional elective choices of Multimedia and Robotics/Coding into the mix of previously offered electives.
 Grade 8 students begin to plan for their transition to high school as they develop their “Four Year Plan” which is a draft of how they plan to meet their graduation requirements and the types of courses they would like to study.
 Transition activities happen throughout the year helping to ensure that they are ready for their next big educational move.
 Grade 8 students travel to Dalat for their Week Without Walls trip.
 As international students are also experienced travelers, this trip includes more outdoor camping and opportunities to explore the natural world.